403rd Wing: Composite wing

 After a period of uncertainty from 1969 to 1971, when it served as a composite wing with a variety of missions and aircraft, the 403rd returned to tactical airlift missions.
 From 1971 to 1976, the wing took part in several tactical exercises and humanitarian airlift operations.
 During that time it also ferried aircraft, supplies, and equipment to US forces in Vietnam and other points in the Far East.
 In 1976 and 1977, the wing was re-designated as the 403rd Aerospace Rescue and Recovery Wing and gained the 301st, 303d, 304th, and 305th Aerospace Rescue and Recovery Squadrons (ARRS).
 Although the 403rd Wing added four Aerospace Rescue and Recovery Squadrons, only the 305th ARRS operated at Selfridge Air Force Base.
 The 301st AARS conducted rescue missions out of Homestead Air Force Base in Florida, while the 303d AARS did the same in March Field, California, and the 304th in Portland, Oregon.
 Airmen performed search and rescue, and aeromedical evacuation missions.
-In 1977 the 920th Weather Reconnaissance Group was also assigned to the 403rd as was the 815th Weather Reconnassiance Squadron.
+In 1977 the 920th Weather Reconnaissance Group was also assigned to the 403rd as was the 815th Weather Reconnaissance Squadron.
 Its crews and aircraft conducted aerial weather reconnaissance missions and flew into hurricanes to determine their intensities and movements.
 In 1978, after a mass suicide at Jonestown in Guyana, the wing helped recover the bodies of US citizens.
 After the eruption of Mount St. Helens (Washington) in 1980, the wing participated in search and rescue efforts.